 For the newcomer

 Start with a medium roast from a quality roaster who ships to your door and prints roast dates.
-Colombian or Brazilian single origins make a forgiving starting point — they're sweet, balanced, and won't punish you during the learning curve.
+Colombian or Brazilian single origins make a forgiving starting point — sweet, balanced, won't punish you during the learning curve.

 For the developing palate